 Play to Win

-Your Professional Attitude May Need an Adjustment
+Professional Attitude of a Lawyer: You May Need an Adjustment

 By Sally J. Schmidt